Charlotte Amalie High School

-Charlotte Amalie High School (CAHS) is a public high school housing a population of just over 1400 students, and over 130 members of faculty and staff.
+Charlotte Amalie High School (CAHS) is a public high school housing a population of approximately 1,100 students.
 It is located in what is colloquially called the "town area" of the island of St. Thomas, United States Virgin Islands.
 It is named after the official name for the "town area," Charlotte Amalie.
-It is a part of the St. Thomas-St. John School District.
-It is the territory's most populous high school.
+It is a part of the St. Thomas-St. John School District, and is the larger of the district's two high schools.

 History

 CAHS was established in 1920 as a junior high school.
 In 1930, the first 12th grade class was added, and four students graduated in the class of 1931.
 It is popularly known as "High School" to older residents of St. Thomas, because it was the first public high school opened on the island.
 It was named after Charlotte Amalie of Hesse-Kassel (or Hesse-Cassel), the queen consort of Denmark and Norway, (the wife of King Christian V).
 The school had two other locations prior to where it currently stands.
 The first location was at the Commandant Gade Site, and the second was at what is now the Senate (Earl B. Ottley Legislative) Building.
 The Charlotte Amalie High School moved to its current location in 1955.